 Consent must be freely given, specific, informed and be an unambiguous indication of the data subject's wishes by which they signify agreement to the processing of personal data relating to them.
-Explicit consent requires a very clear and specific statement to be relied upon (i.e. more than just mere action is required).
+Explicit consent is needed in cases of processing special category data and requires a very clear and specific statement to be relied upon (i.e. more than just mere action is required).

-A data subject will have consented to processing of their personal data if they indicate agreement clearly either by a statement or positive action to the processing.
-Consent requires affirmative action so silence, pre-ticked boxes or inactivity will not amount to valid consent.
+A data subject will have consented to processing of their non-special category personal data if they indicate agreement clearly either by a statement or positive action to the processing.
+Consent requires affirmative action so silence, preticked boxes or inactivity will not amount to valid consent.